FadyRezkGhattas/LaMP/README.md

 - baseline reproduction with train_llm
 - continual finetuning using 1_finetune_llm
 - model zoo collection with ptune_llm

+P.S: when finetuning the model e2e on LaMP-2, all inputs were truncated to 128 tokens before prepending the task prompt.
+This is not the case for the rest of the tasks.
+Instead, the prompt was prepended, and truncating to fit the context window was delegated to the tokenizer.
 ## Credit
 [LaMP: When Large Language Models Meet Personalization](https://arxiv.org/abs/2304.11406)